 The Planning Onion: Every Layer in One Place

 Planning is discovery at a longer time horizon.
-The same techniques the GreenBox team uses to understand what to build also tell them when to build it, in what order, and how to connect daily work to yearly strategy.
+The techniques teams use to understand what to build also tell them when to build it, in what order, and how to connect daily work to yearly strategy.
 This is the one-page reference.

 The onion